AndyVall/Open-Source-Text-Reader/README.md

 I am not a software engineer.
 My experience is in industrial automation controls, mostly in robotics.
 This is my first programming of this type of application, though I have incorporated arduinos into some other projects before.
 I am open to suggestions on how to make the coding better, bug fixes, and the like.

 All that is needed is to add txt files into the sd card.
 It generates the opnbk.csv file with a list of the text files, and some place holders.
 I mostly use the select, lock, up and down, and forward and backward buttons.
 If you are reading, lock will hold your place, and show that you are continuing reading.
 Select will "closed" the opnbk.csv entry.
 Both will hold your place.
 They are unsigned longs.
 Hopefully your txt file is less than 4,294,967,295 characters in length.

+While the 3 color LED at the bottom is bright, things are happening in the background to make the buttoms unresponsive.
+Wait till the 3 color LED is a paler version of what it was.